Jets fire coach Adam Gase after 2 seasons of failed offense

+None of that materialized.
+So, the search is on — again — for a frustrated franchise.

-NEW YORK (AP) — The New York Jets have fired coach Adam Gase, ending a frustrating and disappointing tenure after just two loss-filled seasons.
+The Jets fired Gase on Sunday night, ending a disappointing tenure after just two loss-filled seasons.

 Hired by the Jets in January 2019, Gase went 9-23 with New York, including an 0-13 start that was the worst in franchise history — overshadowing even the 1996 squad that went 0-8 on the way to a 1-15 finish, and is generally recognized as the team’s worst.